 - Pressure Relief Seekers – If you suffer from aches and pains, the last thing you need is pressure building up while you sleep, but this system was designed to cradle your weight (whatever that may be).
-It can relieve pressure where it builds up while supporting areas that need support.
+It can relieve pressure where it builds up while reinforcing areas that need support.

-Possible Purple Complaints:
+Possible Purple Considerations:

-Construction: What’s In the Purple Mattress?
+Construction: What’s In the Purple?

 First Impression: How Does It Feel?

-Firmness Scale: 6/10
+Firmness Scale: 6/10 (Medium Firm)

 However, the individually wrapped coils in the hybrid version of this mattress may work a bit better for those searching for extra support, especially folks who are significantly heavier.

-Updated Edge Support
+Exceptional Edge Support